orb-community/orb-website/docs/docs.md

 ### Agent credentials

-The Agent credentials include three pieces of information, each of which is a UUID in the form `5dc34ded-6a53-44c0-8d15-7e9c8c95391a`.
+The Agent credentials include *three pieces of information*, each of which is a UUID in the form `5dc34ded-6a53-44c0-8d15-7e9c8c95391a`.

-1. **Agent ID**, which uniquely identifies the agent
+1. **Agent ID**, which uniquely identifies the agent.
-2. **Agent Channel ID**, which uniquely identifies the agent's communication channel
+2. **Agent Channel ID**, which uniquely identifies the agent's communication channel.
 3. **Agent Key**, which is a private access token for the agent.
-Note you will only be shown the key once, upon creation!
+Note you will only be shown the key once upon creation!

 ### Sample provisioning commands
 !!! example

     === "Generic"

-        Use this command as a template by substituting in the appropriate values
+        Use this command as a template by substituting in the appropriate values:

         ``` shell
         docker run -d --net=host